mikro-orm/mikro-orm/docs/docs/transactions.md

 long-running business transactions gets a version field that is either a simple number (mapping type: integer) or a timestamp (mapping type: datetime).
-When changes to such an entity are persisted at the end of a long-running conversation the version of the entity is compared to the version in the database and if they don't match, a `ValidationError` is thrown, indicating that the entity has been modified by someone else already.
+When changes to such an entity are persisted at the end of a long-running conversation the version of the entity is compared to the version in the database and if they don't match, a `OptimisticLockError` is thrown, indicating that the entity has been modified by someone else already.

 You designate a version field in an entity as follows.
 In this example we'll use an integer.